muhammadfarhan720/Traditional_Machine_Learning_Projects/README.md

 # Census Income Prediction – Decision Trees & Random Forests

-**Core Skills:** Supervised Learning, Decision Trees, Random Forests, Feature Engineering, Model Evaluation
+**Core Skills:** 'Supervised Learning', Decision Trees, Random Forests, Feature Engineering, Model Evaluation

 ## Project Overview
 The goal of this project was to predict whether an individual received dividend income (`HAS_DIV`) using census data.